 15. SPARK

 Those were 15 things to do in Oklahoma City.
-Be on the lookout for other Oklahoma activities and spots to see in upcoming blogs.
+Check out other Oklahoma activities and spots to see.
 What is your favorite thing to do in OKC?
 Comment below!

 Related Posts